Did Paul and Constantine invent Christianity?

 As for the 50 copies of the Scriptures which Constantine wrote to Eusebius (circa 333) to order, this was done to provide Bibles for the churches of the new imperial city Constantinople:

 Great numbers have united themselves to the most holy church in the city which is called by my name.
 It seems, therefore, highly requisite … that the number of churches should also be increased...
 I have thought it expedient to instruct your Prudence to order 50 copies of the sacred Scriptures, the provision and use of which you know to be most needful for the instruction of the Church, to be written on prepared parchment in a legible manner, and in a convenient, portable form, by professional transcribers thoroughly practiced in their art.

 Significantly, Constantine says nothing about the canon, which, as we have seen, was not a matter of dispute between the Arian and orthodox parties (it should be noted that Eusebius had been identified with the Arian party at first).
 It follows that Constantine had no role in establishing the biblical canon.
-Whether the claims about Paul and Constantine are made by atheist or Islamic polemicists they are totally invalid.
+These claims about Paul and Constantine are totally invalid.
 Conspiracy theorists will have to hunt elsewhere.